 Payments

-Can I pay an invoice before the due date shown on Batch?
+Can I pay an invoice before the due date?

 What is the Batch claims function?

 Making claims via your Batch Payments account is a great way to inform suppliers of a problem with an invoice or delivery.
 Because claims are sent electronically, there is no need to phone or fax, and a permanent record is kept.
 Later on, if a credit controller wants to know why part of an invoice was unpaid, he or she can check on Batch and doesn’t need to call you.
 Using this function allows you to withhold payment on a line level but pay for everything else, which can avoid the supplier putting your account on stop.
-Visit the Making Claims page to find out more, including how to claim for an incorrect trade discount.
+Note: most suppliers are processing queries via Batch, but there are a few suppliers who may contact you because they don't yet process queries via the claims function.

 I have opened an account with a new supplier.
 How do I pay them through Batch?

-When you log in to BatchOne, you will see a 'Supplier setup' button.
-Click this to see all the suppliers you are not yet set up with.
-Select the company you want to start paying via Batch, enter the account number you hold with them and this will automatically notify the supplier.
+When you log in to BatchOne, you will see a grey, 'More options' button.
+Click on this and you will see a list of options, including 'Supplier account number setup'.
+Select this to see the suppliers you are currently using and all those you are not yet set up with.
+Select the company you want to start paying via Batch, enter the account number you hold with them, and this will automatically notify the supplier.
 Once the supplier has set you up, you will start seeing their invoices on your Batch account.
 If the supplier is not on Batch, let us know so we can contact them about our services.
+(You can also tell them separately that you would like them to use Batch.)

 What does 'automatic unauthorisation' mean?